-Grunseth has also been published in Poetry of Presence II, Amethyst Review, Silver Birch Press, Wisconsin People & Ideas, Bramble, The Poeming Pigeon, Dispatches Magazine, Veterans Breakfast Club Magazine and contributed to Door County anthologies, Soundings: Door County in Poetry and Halfway to the North Pole.
+Grunseth has also been published in Poetry of Presence II, Love is for All of Us, Amethyst Review, Silver Birch Press, Wisconsin People & Ideas, Bramble, The Poeming Pigeon, Dispatches Magazine, Veterans Breakfast Club Magazine and contributed to Door County anthologies, Soundings: Door County in Poetry and Halfway to the North Pole.
 She has received awards from the Wisconsin Fellowship of Poets, The Wisconsin Academy, and The Mill, A Place for Writers.
-She is a member the Door County Poets Collective, Door County Published Authors Collective, and Write On Door County.
-She co-hosts “Poets on the Raft,” a poetry writing group on The Raft (Phyllis Cole-Dai on Substack.)
-She is a book reviewer for the Military Wrtiers Soceity of America book awards program.
-In her free time, she enjoys bicycling, writing poems from her kayak, and camping in Door County. www.annettegrunseth.com

 Notable Awards: